kschuetz/collection-views/README.md

 If you simply prefer to work with `Vector`s or `Set`s and not think about non-emptiness or immutability, you can do so.
 For example, since `NonEmptyVector<A>`, `ImmutableVector<A>`, and `ImmutableNonEmptyVector<A>` are all subtypes of `Vector<A>`, you can use them anywhere a `Vector<A>` is called for.

-## Transformations are available only if they don't violate other principles
+## Provide transformations, but only if they don't violate other principles

 Although methods for updating and adding to collections are not available, some transformations that can be performed without violating other design principles (e.g. don't make copies), and can be done so with low overhead, are provided.

-Examples include `fmap`, `take`, `drop`, and `slice` on `Vectors`.
+Examples include `fmap`, `take`, `drop`, and `slice` on `Vector`s.
 Each of these transforms a view of a collection without making copies, or violating any guarantees.

 The views yielded by these transformation are new, independent views, and do not affect the original in any way.